-Hive is a datawarehousing package built on the top of Hadoop.
+Hive: Hive is a data warehousing package built on the top of Hadoop.
 It is mainly used for data analysis.
-It generally target towards users already comfortable with Structured Query Language (SQL).
-It is very similar to SQL and called Hive Query Language (HQL).
+It generally targets users already comfortable with Structured Query Language (SQL).
+It is very similar to SQL and is called Hive Query Language (HQL).
 Hive manages and queries structured data.
-Moreover, hive abstracts complexity of Hadoop.
-Hive was developed by Facebook in 2007 to handle massive amount of data.
+Moreover, hive abstracts the complexity of Hadoop.
+Hive was developed by Facebook in 2007 to handle the massive amount of data.
 It does not support:

 - Not a full database.

 - Does not provide row-level inserts, updates, or deletes.

 - Doesn’t support transactions and limited sub-query support.

 Hbase: HBase is a column-oriented database management system that runs on top of the Hadoop Distributed File System (HDFS).
 It is well suited for sparse data sets, which are common in many big data use cases.
 It is an open-source, distributed database developed by Apache software foundations.
 Initially, it was named Google Big Table, afterwards, it was re-named HBase and is primarily written in Java.
 It can store a massive amount of data from terabytes to petabytes.
 It is built for low-latency operations and is used extensively for reading and writing operations.
 It stores a large amount of data in the form of tables.

 |1.||Basics||Hive is a query engine that uses queries that are mostly similar to SQL queries.||It is Data storage, particularly for unstructured data.|

 |2.||Used for||It is mainly used for batch processing (that means OLAP-based).||It is extensively used for transactional processing (that means OLTP).|